shihanng/tfvar/README.md

   tfvar [DIR] [flags]

 Flags:
   -a, --auto-assign            Use values from environment variables TF_VAR_* and
                                variable definitions files e.g. terraform.tfvars[.json] *.auto.tfvars[.json]
-  -d, --debug            Print debug log on stderr
-  -e, --env-var          Print output in export TF_VAR_image_id=ami-abc123 format --var-file             Reads variable file, multiple files can be provided -h, --help             help for tfvar
+  -d, --debug                  Print debug log on stderr -e, --env-var                Print output in export TF_VAR_image_id=ami-abc123 format -h, --help                   help for tfvar
-      --ignore-default   Do not use defined default values --version          version for tfvar
+      --ignore-default         Do not use defined default values --var stringArray        Set a variable in the generated definitions.
+                               This flag can be set multiple times.
+      --var-file stringArray   Set variables from a file.
+                               This flag can be set multiple times.
+  -v, --version                version for tfvar
 ```